paketo-buildpacks/rfcs/text/0000-add-scratch-stack.md

 We will add support for this new stack in the Go buildpack.
 This will enable the following:

-1. Golang application developers can utilize this new stack out-of-the-box, without having to modify the Golang buildpack to support this new stack.
+1. Go application developers can utilize this new stack out-of-the-box, without having to modify the Golang buildpack to support this new stack.
 1. The static stack can use the Golang buildpack for its integration tests.
    This will enable meaningful end-to-end integration tests for this stack.
 We